tfardet/NNGT/doc/index.rst

 Generation of graphs
 --------------------

-Structured connectivity:
-  connectivity between the nodes can be chosen from various well-known graph models
+Structured graphs and connectivity: connectivity between the nodes can be chosen from various well-known graph models, specific groups and structures can be generated to simplify edge generation
 Populations:
-  populations of neurons are distributed afterwards on the structured connectivity, and can be set to respect various constraints (for instance a given fraction of inhibitory neurons and synapses) Synaptic properties: synaptic weights and delays can be set from various distributions or correlated to edge properties
+  populations of neurons can be used and be set to respect various constraints (for instance a given fraction of inhibitory neurons), they simplify network generation and make it highly efficient to interact with the NEST_ simulator
+Synaptic properties:
+  synaptic weights and delays can be set from various distributions or correlated to edge properties